BATCH-12/Project/README.md

 Step 4: A Video will be loaded in the command prompt and it will be played by VLC media player.
 Step 5: It will return the output.

-Summary:  We are passing the video as an input which will classify and detect objects using CNN.
+SUMMARY:  We are passing the video as an input which will classify and detect objects using CNN.
           Our framework detects all the objects based on training set provided to it.
           It recognizes the object even in blur stage or under less brightness.